divyashah99/LLM-SQL-Retail-Project/README.md

 ## Installation

-1.Clone this repository to your local machine using:
+1. Clone this repository to your local machine using:

 ```bash
   git clone https://github.com/divyashah99/LLM-SQL-Retail-Project.git